1995 Asturian regional election: Electoral system

 Each constituency was allocated an initial minimum of two seats, with the remaining 39 being distributed in proportion to their populations.

 In smaller constituencies, the use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.

 The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
 Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call, whereas groupings of electors needed to secure the signature of at least one percent of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list of candidates.

 Election date

 The term of the General Junta of the Principality of Asturias expired four years after the date of its previous election.
 Elections to the General Junta were fixed for the fourth Sunday of May every four years.
-The previous election was held on 26 May 1991, setting the election date for the General Junta on Sunday, 28 May 1995.
+The previous election was held on 26 May 1991, setting the election date for the General Junta on 28 May 1995.

-The General Junta could not be dissolved before the date of expiry of parliament except in the event of an investiture process failing to elect a regional president within a two-month period from the first ballot.
-In such a case, the General Junta was to be automatically dissolved and a snap election called, with elected deputies merely serving out what remained of their four-year terms.
+The General Junta could not be dissolved before the expiration date of parliament except in the event of an investiture process failing to elect a regional president within a two-month period from the first ballot.
+In such a case, the General Junta was to be automatically dissolved and a snap election called, with elected lawmakers serving the remainder of its original four-year term.